 4. Create safe spaces

-Inclusive companies go the extra mile to prioritize safety and comfort for all employees, especially marginalized groups.
-This can be done by creating various safe spaces throughout your organization to meet your employees’ needs.
+Inclusive companies prioritize safety and comfort for all employees, especially marginalized groups.
+You can do this by creating various safe spaces throughout your organization to meet your employees’ needs.

 For example, many companies with physical locations now promote non-binary and genderqueer inclusion with gender-neutral restrooms.
 Other companies have private, safe spaces, such as lactation rooms for new mothers, prayer spaces, and quiet workspaces for more introverted individuals who may become overstimulated by open floor plans.

-You can also encourage employees to reserve time on their calendar for prayer, meditation, mental health breaks, and other personal needs.
+You can also encourage employees to reserve time on their calendars for prayer, meditation, mental health breaks, and other personal needs.

-If your company's core values have been the same since your organization was founded, it's likely time for a refresh.
-If your core values don’t include a statement on inclusive culture, draft an update and implement it.
-This addition will show your company-wide commitment to an inclusive work environment and holds you accountable for inclusive behaviors.
+If your company's values have been the same since your organization was founded, it's likely time for a refresh.
+If your values and company policies don’t include your commitment to an inclusive culture, it’s also time to draft an update.
+This addition will show your company-wide commitment to a positive work environment and holds you accountable for inclusive behaviors.

-To get buy-in, ask for suggestions and feedback from your employees, especially if your senior leaders and HR teams aren’t very diverse.
-The different perspectives can help fill in any blanks you may have missed when drafting your new inclusion policies.
+To get buy-in, ask for suggestions and feedback from your employees, especially if your senior leaders and human resources teams aren’t very diverse.
+The different perspectives can help fill in any blanks you may have missed when drafting your new inclusion strategies.

-Though D&I are interconnected, emphasizing inclusion as a core value makes it easier to introduce practices that encourage a diverse culture.
-Building an inclusive culture from inside and allowing employees to freely be who they are attracts strong leaders and employees with a feeling of belonging.
+Though D&I are interconnected, emphasizing inclusion as a core value makes introducing practices that encourage a diverse culture easier.
+Building an inclusive culture from the inside and allowing employees to be who they are attracts strong leaders and employees with a sense of belonging.

 How offering personalized benefits can make your workplace more inclusive

-The importance of fostering a welcoming, inclusive workplace has benefits specialists looking over their compensation packages with a critical eye.
-An inclusive benefits package shows your employees that your company isn’t just about giving perceptions of inclusion—you’re taking action and making changes.
+The importance of fostering a welcoming, inclusive company culture may cause some benefits specialists to reevaluate their compensation packages.
+Offering an inclusive benefits package shows your employees that your company is interested in creating more than a perception of inclusion—you’re taking action and making changes.

-Many traditional benefits programs have limitations on the support they offer.
+Many traditional benefits options have limitations on the support they offer.
 For example, one of the most common limitations is geography.
-Benefits based at a company’s physical location have a narrow focus that won’t meet the needs of any remote employees you may have.
+Benefits based on a company’s physical location have a narrow focus that won’t meet the needs of any remote employees you may have.

-Additionally, many benefits can be exclusive of some employees by design.
+Additionally, many benefits can exclude some employees by design.
 Fertility benefits, for example, often restrict coverage to those meeting a limited definition of infertility, thus excluding LGBTQ+ people and single parents.
 Your benefits should account for all employees, locations, and work settings to be genuinely inclusive.

-An excellent place to start being more inclusive is by offering personalized health benefits like a health reimbursement arrangement (HRA) or employee stipend.
+An excellent way to ensure your benefits package is inclusive is by offering personalized benefits like a health reimbursement arrangement (HRA).
 These health benefits allow employees to purchase the healthcare items that matter most to them, regardless of gender identity, sexual orientation, race, ethnicity, location, or age.

-An HRA allows you to reimburse your employees tax-free for their qualifying medical expenses, such as insurance premiums and out-of-pocket medical expenses.
-Employee stipends, sometimes called fringe benefits, are a fixed amount of money offered to employees to help them pay for work, wellness, living expenses, and much more.
+An HRA allows you to reimburse your employees tax-free for qualifying medical expenses, such as insurance premiums and out-of-pocket medical costs

 The good news is that you don’t have to administer these personalized benefits alone.
-PeopleKeep’s HRA and employee stipend administration software helps employers create and administer their benefits packages to improve employee engagement, promote inclusion, and strengthen workplace culture all at your fingertips.
+PeopleKeep’s HRA administration software helps employers create and administer their benefits packages to improve employee engagement, promote inclusion, and strengthen workplace culture, all at your fingertips.

 Conclusion

-For employers, hiring a diverse workforce is only part of the equation.
-In order to create a fully inclusive workplace culture, you need to ensure thatemployees feel included and appreciated at your company.
-Commitment from everyone on a daily basis at your organization is the only way to reach your inclusion goals.
+These days, hiring a diverse workforce isn’t enough on its own.
+To create a fully inclusive and positive culture, you must ensure employees feel included and appreciated at your company.
+Daily commitment to inclusion from everyone at your organization is the only way to reach your inclusion goals.

-If you want to build better inclusion in your benefits package, then PeopleKeep can help.
-With Peoplekeep, employers can implement personalized benefits that increase job satisfaction, aid in employee retention and recruitment, and promote inclusion.
+If you want your benefits package to better reflect an inclusive culture, PeopleKeep can help.
+With PeopleKeep, employers can implement personalized health benefits that increase job satisfaction, aid in employee retention and recruitment, and promote inclusion.
 Schedule a call with our sales team, and we’ll set you up with customized benefits for your employees.